-Under the direction of the ICAP Chief Operating Officer (COO), the Senior Project Portfolio Manager (SPPM) is responsible for managing the development, execution, and day-to-day monitoring of project implementation and performance plans for a portfolio of ICAP projects.
-The SPPM provides Principal Investigators (PIs), project directors, project teams and ICAP country offices with regular assessments of project performance and facilitates action across ICAP to address barriers to optimal project implementation and assistance in management of ICAP country offices.
-The SPPM works in close collaboration with other ICAP New York staff to ensure that all project requirements are addressed and actively contributes to ICAP country office strategic planning, proposals for new business, and project-related workplans, reports and analyses.
+Under the direction of the ICAP Chief Operating Officer (COO), the Senior Project Portfolio Manager (SPPM) is responsible for managing the development, execution, and day-to-day monitoring of project implementation and performance plans for a portfolio of ICAP technical projects.
+The SPPM provides Principal Investigators (PIs), project directors, project teams and ICAP country offices with regular assessments of project performance and facilitates action and assistance from across ICAP to address barriers to optimal project implementation and assistance in management of ICAP country offices.
+The SPPM works in close collaboration with other ICAP New York staff to ensure that all project requirements are addressed and actively contributes to ICAP country office strategic planning, proposals for new business, and to the development of project-related workplans, budgets, reports, and analyses.

 Project Design, Performance Monitoring and Implementation Support Functions (45%)

-Participates and leads the production of activities, assessments, reviews and evaluations;
+Participates in the technical design of projects, activities, assessments, reviews and evaluations

-Facilitates the sharing of lessons learned, job aids, and project management and implementation tools across countries in support of optimal project performance in collaboration with the ICAP Clinical and Training Unit, the Strategic Information Unit and the Research Units;
+Facilitates the sharing of lessons learned, job aids, and project management and implementation tools across countries in support of optimal project performance in collaboration with the ICAP Clinical and Training Unit, the Strategic Information and the Research Units

-Works in close collaboration with ICAP Senior Grants Managers and Senior Project Officers, other ICAP New York staff and ICAP country offices to ensure that all post-award project requirements are fully addressed;
+Works in close collaboration with ICAP Senior Grants and Project Managers, other ICAP New York staff and ICAP country offices to ensure that all post-award project requirements are fully addressed

-Provides logistical support, as needed, for project-specific meetings and consultations including visits to country offices and/or ICAP headquarters by PIs, ICAP leadership and donors
+Provides logistical support, as needed, for project-specific meetings and consultations including visits to country offices and/or ICAP headquarters by PIs, ICAP leadership and sponsors.

-Serves as Proposal Manager on competitive and non-competitive proposals, responsible for the overall coordination of proposal teams, and on-time development of proposal packages including draft and final narratives, workplans and budgets;
+Serves as Proposal Manager on individual competitive and non-competitive proposals, responsible for the overall coordination of proposal teams, and on-time development of proposal packages including draft and final narratives, workplans and budgets

 Country Office Management, Strategic Planning and Support (25%)